What You Need to Know Before You Buy Property in New York

 Some accounts will require you to pay back the amount within five years.
 And if it's a large sum, it may affect your ability to get a mortgage in the first place.

-It's advisable that you think carefully about borrowing from your retirement accounts for the above-stated reasons, and that you will be dipping into reserves for your future.
+It's advisable to consider carefully borrowing from your retirement accounts for the above-stated reasons and that you will be dipping into reserves for your future.

-In an ideal world, you won't be touching any of the money you've stored for your golden years.
+In an ideal world, you won't touch any money you've stored for your golden years.

 Finding Free Money!